 1991 An Archaeological Context for Archaeological Sites on the California Coast.
-In Hunter-Gatherers of Early Holocene Coastal California, edited by Jon M. Erlandson and Roger H. Colten.
+In Hunter-Gatherers of Early Holocene Coastal California.
 Perspectives in California Archaeology, Volume 1, Institute of Archaeology, University of California, Los Angeles.

 Fagan, Brian M.

 1991 Ancient North America: The Archaeology of a Continent.
 Thames and Hudson, London.